Dunlap, Indiana

 Dunlap is a census-designated place (CDP) in Elkhart County, Indiana, United States.
 The population was 6,235 at the 2010 census.
 Once a small farming community, by the 1980s it had become a suburb of Elkhart and Goshen, Indiana.
 Most of the town was destroyed by two violent F4 tornadoes during the Palm Sunday Tornado Outbreak on April 11, 1965.
-Both tornadoes killed over 60 in the region.

 History

 A post office was established at Dunlap in 1886, and remained in operation until it was discontinued in 1902.